 The Act requires an agency to register with the Illinois Department of Labor.
 The department has the authority to assess a penalty of $500 per violation against any agency that fails to register with the department.
 Each day that an agency operates without registering with the department will be considered a separate and distinct violation of the Act.

 The department “shall also adopt rules for violation hearings and penalties for violations of this Act or the Department's rules in conjunction with the penalties set forth in this Act.”

 Kelsey earned a Bachelor of Science in Business Administration, with a major in finance and a minor in Spanish, graduating magna cum laude from Creighton University.
 She was also a Division I tennis player at Creighton, where she was named team captain.
 Kelsey received both athletic and academic scholarships.
 Kelsey earned her J.D. from the University of Wisconsin Law School in May of 2015.
 During law school, Kelsey was a member of the Dean's list, a member of the senior board of the Wisconsin...

 Chambers USA Client Guide states that Mr. Schlueter “comes highly recommended for his expertise in wage and hour, discrimination and restrictive covenant disputes.”
-In a recent edition of Chambers USA, one major client described Mr. Schlueter as follows: “he is a fantastic attorney – incredibly responsive, knowledgeable, strategic, and a true partner to our business” Mr. Schlueter is a strategic advocate and litigator for businesses in employment (including...
+In a recent edition of Chambers USA, one major client described Mr. Schlueter as follows: “he is a fantastic attorney – incredibly responsive, knowledgeable, strategic, and a true partner to our business” Mr. Schlueter serves as Co-Chair of Ogletree’s nationwide Unfair Competition and Trade Secrets...